simple-crypto/SMAesH-challenge/website/src/introduction.md

 ## Attack ideas

-The organizers of the challenge and designers of the implementation did not perform advanced attacks on the implementations, but we share our ideas on potential attack strategies:
+The demo submission implements a textbook attack against the AES S-box output that should be easy to improve.
+We next share a few ideas of alternative strategies that could be used for this purpose:

-- Exploit more leakage points: the demo targets the shares of the S-box output, but the following states leak more:
+- Exploit more leakage points: the demo targets the shares of the S-box output which lies in the combinatorial logic, but the masked states in the bitslice S-box or the output of MixColumns leak more.
-    + masked states in the bitsliced S-box,
+- Profile larger target intermediate values: for example, the masked states in the bitslice S-box are larger than 8-bit despite they only depend on 8 key bits, and the output of MixColumns naturally depends on 32 key bits.
-    + output of MixColumns,
+- Perform multi-target and multivariate attacks: there are multiple leaking operations in the implementations, which can be exploited with advanced statistical attacks (e.g., analytical strategies or machine learning).
-    + key schedule.
+- Try different profiling strategies: for low number of shares, directly profiling with a machine learning model without taking advantage of the shares' knowledge could be possible.
-- Use better models than pooled Gaussian Templates.
+- Perform cross-dataset transfer learning: we provide more profiling power for the Artix-7 than for the Spartan-6.
-- Perform cross-dataset transfer learning: you know more on the Artix-7 than on the Spartan-6.
+- Exploit the leakage of the key scheduling algorithm.

 ## Timeline

-- **2023-05-xx** Challenge launch with Artix-7 target, submission server opens.
+- **May 2023** Challenge launch with Artix-7 target, submission server opens.
-- **2023-05-xx** Launch of the Spartan-6 target.
+- **June 2023** Launch of the Spartan-6 target.
 - **2023-09-10** (at CHES) Award ceremony.

 Submissions are graded continuously, and the [leaderboard](./leaderboard.md)